20 Weeks Ago

 What Date Was 20 Weeks Ago?

-20 weeks ago from today, Wednesday, May 13, 2026, was Wednesday, December 24, 2025.
+20 weeks ago from today, Wednesday, July 8, 2026, was Wednesday, February 18, 2026.
 That covers exactly 140 days, of which 100 were weekdays (Monday–Friday) and 40 were weekend days.
-Today is in spring while the target date December 24, 2025 was in winter — this lookback crosses at least one season boundary.
+Today is in summer while the target date February 18, 2026 was in winter — this lookback crosses at least one season boundary.

 Counting 20 weeks back to a date ago produces an exact target — exactly 140 days.
 Because a week is always 7 days regardless of the month, the result lands on the same day of the week as today.